-In a single processor configuration, by default CPU #1 will route x8 PCIe bus lanes to Riser Slot #2.
-However, should the system be configured with an 8-port Intel[®] C600 Upgrade Key, four of eight PCIe bus lanes from CPU #1 will be routed via a multiplexor to the Intel[®] C602 chipset to support the embedded 8-port SCU SATA/SAS controller.

-With CPU #2 installed, an additional x16 PCle bus lanes are routed to the riser slot.

-PCI bus lane utilization is dependent on the riser card option installed.
-Riser cards designed for Riser Slot #2 include the following
+The number of PCIe bus lanes routed to Riser Slot #2 is dependent on the system configuration.
+In a single processor configuration, CPU #1 will route x8 PCIe (default) bus lanes to the bottom x8 PCIe add-in slot.
+However, should the system be configured with an 8-port Intel® C600 Upgrade Key, four of eight PCIe bus lanes from CPU #1 will be routed via a multiplexor to the Intel® C602 chipset to support the embedded 8-port SCU SATA/SAS controller.
+With CPU #2 installed, an additional x16 PCIe bus lanes are routed to support the other PCIe add-in card slots on the riser.
+Riser cards designed for Riser Slot #2 include the following.

-9.4.1 1-Slot PCle x8 Riser Card (default)
+9.4.1 2-Slot PCle Riser Card (GPU Support)